 Barnes’ passion for sustainability and the environment has led to her work in several global environmental initiatives including the development of packaging to protect the nutritional value and taste of food.
 Her career has helped her gain insight on industry technology issues and consumer trends and education practices.
 Building upon her expertise, Barnes has gone on to speak at international conferences on various topics including sustainability, smart packaging, ESL and smart shopping.
 To give back, Barnes works with nonprofit organizations to source funds for resource development and the execution of sustainability projects, as well as working with charities on causes.
 She has secured upwards of $2.5 million in donations for organizations, with charitable gifts from individual donors totaling more than $70,000.
 She is also a volunteer for the US Composting Council.

-Barnes has an extensive business network and online verified Twitter presence with more than 60,000 followers.
+Barnes has an extensive business network and online verified Twitter presence with approximately 60,000 followers.
+She is ranked as the No. 5 most influential social media influencer on plastic pollution (just above actor, Leonardo DiCaprio) by Onalytica.
 She founded the Global Dairy Innovation Network on Linkedin which has nearly 23,000 members, and serves as the social media community manager for investor, venture capitalist and musician Roger McNamee (@Moonalice), where she has helped him to grow his band’s social media presence to more than half a million followers.

 South African born and educated, Barnes is multilingual and has a Master of Science degree in Biology and a Ph.D. in Applied Chemistry – Food Science from the University of Natal.
 She earned her Master of Business Leadership from the School of Business Leadership at the University of South Africa.